 Worse — some lenses move in and out as they zoom or focus.
 If that’s true for your equipment, it’s a recipe for disaster.
 Even if just a few grains of sand fall on the lens while it’s extended, they might get stuck inside.
 This causes a scraping sound every time you zoom your lens in the future.
 That’s not good.

 So, if possible, bring a lens that doesn’t move externally as you use it.
-This applies to some zoom lenses, and especially a lot of prime lenses.
+This is the case for certain zoom lenses and a majority of prime lenses.

 3) Should you change lenses?

 If your camera lets you change lenses, a lot of what I said above is even more relevant.
 If sand is flying around, never expose sensitive parts of your equipment.
-So, changing lenses on a sand dune — especially if it’s windy — is not something I recommend.
+So, changing lenses on a sand dune — if it’s windy, at least — is not something I recommend.

 But, if these aren’t options for you, all is not lost.
-Unless you’re in the middle of a sandstorm, you can probably get away with homemade weatherproofing.
+Unless you’re in the middle of a sandstorm, you can probably get away with using a zoom lens and homemade weatherproofing.
 Take a plastic bag, cut a hole for the front of your lens, and seal any sensitive areas off with rubber bands.
+Even as you zoom the lens in and out, you shouldn’t get any grains of sand falling onto the exposed part of the lens barrel.
 Again, this won’t work in the most extreme conditions, but it’s far better than nothing.

 4) Weatherproofing your other gear